briancaffey/briancaffey.github.io/_drafts/2017-08-03-arch-linux-install.md

 ## Conclusion

-I am very happy with the VirtualBox setup.
+I am very happy with this VirtualBox setup.
 I still want to install Arch Linux on "bare metal", and I may do this with a spare SSD that I have.
 This